ropensci-archive/opendata/opendata.md

 -   The [tpl](https://github.com/gustavobio/tpl) package doesn't interact with the web directly, but queries locally stored data from [theplantlist.org](http://www.theplantlist.org/), and data will be updated when theplantlist updates, which is not very often.
 There is another package for interacting with this same data, called Taxonstand.
 -   <pkg>treebase</pkg>: An R package for discovery, access and manipulation of online phylogenies.
 [Source on GitHub](https://github.com/ropensci/treebase)

-###Economics and Business###

--   <pkg>blsAPI</pkg>: Get data from the U.S. Bureau of Labor Statistics API.
-Users provide parameters as specified in <http://www.bls.gov/developers/api_signature.htm> and the function returns a JSON string.
-[Source on GitHub](https://github.com/mikeasilva/blsAPI)
--   [FredR](https://github.com/jcizel/FredR): R Interface to the [Federal Reserve Economic Data API](http://api.stlouisfed.org/docs/fred/).
-[Source on GitHub](https://github.com/jcizel/FredR)
--   <pkg>maddison</pkg> ([GitHub](https://github.com/expersso/maddison)) provides GDP per capita data for all years AD 1 to 2010 from the [Maddison Project](http://www.ggdc.net/maddison).
--   <pkg>OECD</pkg> Search and extract data from the OECD (possibly via an old version of the API, which was in currently in beta when the package was written).
-See [OECD data](https://data.oecd.org/api/).
--   <pkg>ONETr</pkg> searches and retrieves occupational data from [O\*NET Online](http://www.onetonline.org/).
-Development version on GitHub [here](https://github.com/eknud/onetr).
--   <pkg>psidR</pkg> contains functions to download and format longitudinal datasets from the Panel Study of Income Dynamics (PSID).
--   <pkg>pxweb</pkg>: Generic interface for the PX-Web/PC-Axis API.
-The PX-Web/PC-Axis API is used by organizations such as Statistics Sweden and Statistics Finland to disseminate data.
-The R package can interact with all PX-Web/PC-Axis APIs to fetch information about the data hierarchy, extract metadata and extract and parse statistics to R data.frame format.
-[Source on GitHub](https://github.com/rOpenGov/pxweb).
--   <pkg>ukgasapi</pkg> Contains one function which allows users to access UK gas market information via National Grid's API.
--   <pkg>WDI</pkg>: Search, extract and format data from the World Bank's World Development Indicators.
--   The <ohat>Zillow</ohat> (not on CRAN) package provides an R interface to the [Zillow](http://www.zillow.com/) Web Service API.
-It allows one to get the Zillow estimate for the price of a particular property specified by street address and ZIP code (or city and state), to find information (e.g. size of property and lot, number of bedrooms and bathrooms, year built.) about a given property, and to get comparable properties.
--   <pkg>webuse</pkg> A Stata-style ‘webuse()' function for importing named datasets from Stata’s online collection.
-Covers many types of data sets, not just econ ;).

 ###Finance###

 -   <pkg>dataonderivatives</pkg> Post-GFC derivatives reforms have lifted the veil off over-the-counter (OTC) derivative markets.
 Swap Execution Facilities (SEFs) and Swap Data Repositories (SDRs) now publish data on swaps that are traded on or reported to those facilities (respectively).
 This package provides you the ability to get this data from supported sources.